The Maritime Industry Authority (MARINA) has launched a new identification system for seafarers called SID/ SRB.

 How Can I Get the New SID/ SRB?

-As you may noticed, application for seaman’s book in MISMO is no longer possible.
+As you may noticed, an application for a seaman’s book in MISMO is no longer possible.
 MISMO is now solely for STCW-type transactions.

 If you want to get a Seafarers’ Identification Number (SID) and/ or Seafarers’ Record Book (SRB), they built a new website solely dedicated to that.